danielbush/js-boilerplates/README.md

 `node/babel/master` is based on `node/master` and tries to represent a canonical babel setup.
 `node/ts/master` similarly tries to represent a ts setup.

-Jest is used for testing.
+GJest is used for testing.

 Periodically we might change or improve `node/master` and when we do, we'll merge the latest version into `node/ts/master` and `node/babel/master`.